harshrai214/Super_Market_Sales_Dashboard/README.md

-Supermarket Sales Dashboard
+📊 Supermarket Sales Dashboard

-Overview
-The Supermarket Sales Dashboard is an interactive web application for analyzing supermarket sales data.
-It offers dynamic visualizations and filters to explore sales trends, product performance, and customer insights, empowering data-driven decision-making.

-Try the Live Demo
-Table of Contents

-Features
-Tech Stack
-Installation
-Usage
-Dataset
-Contributing
-License
-Contact
+An interactive dashboard built with React to visualize supermarket sales data.
+Features real-time analytics, customizable filters, and a sleek interface with dark/light theme support for exploring sales trends and customer insights.

-Features
+🔍 Features

-Click to expand

-Interactive Charts: Visualize sales by category, date, or customer type using bar, line, or pie charts (powered by Chart.js/D3.js).
-Dynamic Filters: Filter data by date range, product category, or payment method.
-Key Metrics: View total revenue, average transaction value, and top products in real-time.
-Export Options: Download charts or reports as PNG/PDF (if implemented).
-Responsive Design: Optimized for desktop and mobile devices.
+🔎 Search products or categories with auto-complete
+📈 Interactive charts for sales trends (daily, weekly, monthly) 🧾 Real-time metrics: total revenue, top products, customer types 💡 Light/Dark theme toggle
+⚡ Responsive UI with Tailwind CSS

+📸 Preview

-Tech Stack
+🛠 Tech Stack

-Click to expand

-Frontend: HTML, CSS, JavaScript (Chart.js or D3.js for visualizations) Backend (optional): Python (Flask/Dash) or Node.js for data processing Data Source: CSV, JSON, or database (e.g., SQLite/MySQL)
-Deployment: Local server or platforms like Heroku, Netlify, or GitHub Pages
+Frontend: React, Tailwind CSS
+Charting: Chart.js
+Data Source: Sample CSV/JSON or API (e.g., mock API or custom dataset)
+Icons: Heroicons
+State Management: React Context API

-Installation
+🚀 Installation

-Click to expand

-Clone the Repository:
 git clone https://github.com/[your-username]/supermarket-sales-dashboard.git
 cd supermarket-sales-dashboard

-Install Dependencies:

-For Python-based dashboards:pip install -r requirements.txt

-For JavaScript-based dashboards:npm install
+npm install

-Run the Application:

-For Python (e.g., Dash/Flask):python app.py

-For JavaScript (e.g., Node.js):npm start
+npm start

-Open http://localhost:[port] in your browser (replace [port] with the appropriate port).
+Open http://localhost:3000 in your browser to view the dashboard.

-Usage
+📈 Usage

-Click to expand

-Upload Data: Place your dataset (e.g., sales_data.csv) in the /data folder or configure the data source in config.js or app.py.
+Load Data: Place your dataset (e.g., sales_data.csv) in /public/data or configure an API endpoint.
-Interact with the Dashboard:
-Use dropdowns, sliders, or buttons to filter data.
+Explore: Use the search bar to filter by product or category, adjust time ranges, and toggle themes.
-Hover over charts for detailed tooltips.
+Interact: Hover over charts for details or export metrics as needed.
-Click export buttons to save visualizations (if available).

-Customization: Edit /src files to modify charts, add metrics, or update styling.

-Dataset
+📂 Dataset

-Click to expand

 The dashboard uses a sample supermarket sales dataset with columns like:

 Invoice ID
 Date
 Product Category
 Quantity
-Unit Price
 Total Sales
 Payment Method
-Customer Type

-Source: Replace with your dataset source (e.g., Kaggle, custom-generated).
-Example dataset: [Kaggle Supermarket Sales](https://www.kaggle.com/datasets/aungpy
+Source: Kaggle Supermarket Sales or custom data.

+🤝 Contributing
+Contributions are welcome!
+Fork the repo, create a branch, and submit a pull request.
+See CONTRIBUTING.md for guidelines.

+📜 License
+MIT License.
+See LICENSE for details.

+📬 Contact
+Questions?
+Open an issue or reach out to [your-username] on GitHub.